Generic selectors

 Operation Anfield Exercise: Preparation for the worst

 Once the tannoy system makes the announcement, stewards responsible for opening gates move into position, as do those needed to usher supporters out of the stadium.
-Turnstiles are checked, and the staff prepare for the possible need to usher fans out.
+The venue's turnstiles are also checked, and the staff prepare for the possible need to escort supporters.

 Has there been a stadium evacuation?

-Anfield was evacuated during pre-season ahead of the 2025-26 season, when fans in the Main Stand were asked to leave in August before Liverpool played Athletic Bilbao.
+Anfield was evacuated back in August 2025, when fans in the Main Stand were asked to head for the exit ahead of the Reds' pre-season clash with Athletic Bilbao.

 With a keen interest in both football and writing, Lewis has merged his two passions to report on events within the football sphere.
 Having studied English as an undergraduate at King's College London, before earning a Masters Degree studying Digital Culture and Society, Lewis is well equipped to cover the latest topics.
 Lewis is a lifelong Liverpool fan - his first ever Anfield game was a 2-0 victory against Tottenham Hotspur - and he has previously contributed for fan websites.
 Follow Lewis on Twitter @LewisFN00.